spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-warehouse-picking-inventory-management-feature.md

-This document describes how to integrate the Warehouse Picking + [Inventory Management](/docs/pbc/all/warehouse-management-system/{{site.version}}/inventory-management-feature-overview.html) feature into a Spryker project.
+This document describes how to integrate the Warehouse picking + [Inventory Management](/docs/pbc/all/warehouse-management-system/{{site.version}}/inventory-management-feature-overview.html) feature into a Spryker project.

 ## Install feature core

 Follow the steps below to install the Warehouse Picking + Inventory Management feature.
-To start feature integration, integrate the required features:

 ### Prerequisites